Sheriffs call for more resources to investigate drug offenses, crimes against kids

 St Johns County Sheriff Robert Hardwick briefed lawmakers on the FSA's legislative priorities.

-The sheriffs want to add xylazine, an animal sedative used by veterinarians during surgery, to the Florida’s trafficking statute to help law enforcement have more tools to investigate drug dealers, Hardwick told lawmakers.
+The sheriffs want to add xylazine, an animal sedative used by veterinarians during surgery, to Florida’s trafficking statute to provide more tools for law enforcement tools to investigate drug dealers, Hardwick told lawmakers.

-Xylazine is mixed with fentanyl or other drugs and has started to appear primarily in South Florida, although Hardwick warned it will likely eventually spread around the state, as he presented Tuesday in front of the Senate Committee on Military and Veterans Affairs, Space, and Domestic Security.
+Xylazine is mixed with fentanyl or other drugs and has started to appear primarily in South Florida, although Hardwick warned it will likely eventually spread around the state, as he presented Tuesday before the Senate Committee on Military and Veterans Affairs, Space, and Domestic Security.

 “It is cheap.
 It’s often easy to obtain, which makes it, of course, a favorite amongst the people manufacturing narcotics,” Hardwick said.
 “From what we’re being told in the street, it’s the highest, longest high out there.”

-He called fentanyl mixed with xylazine “a bad business model for dealers” because he said it’s more deadly and Narcan, which is used to treat someone overdosing on opioids, does not work with xylazine.
+He called fentanyl mixed with xylazine “a bad business model for dealers” because he said it’s more deadly than other drugs and Narcan, which is used to treat someone overdosing on opioids, does not work with xylazine.

-Hardwick also lobbied for lawmakers to amend the criminal statutes to make the crime of luring or enticing children under the age of 12 to a structure, dwelling or conveyance from a misdemeanor into a felony.
+Hardwick also lobbied for lawmakers to amend criminal statutes to increase penalties for luring or enticing children under the age of 12 to a structure, dwelling or conveyance from a misdemeanor into a felony.

 The elevated felony charge would make it easier for law enforcement to obtain a search warrant or arrest warrant, Hardwick said.
 Repeat offenders convicted of the charge, if it was a felony, would also face harsher penalties.